TanStack/query/docs/framework/react/quick-start.md

 [//]: # 'Example'

-If you're looking for a fully functioning example, please have a look at our [simple codesandbox example](../examples/react/simple)
+If you're looking for a fully functioning example, please have a look at our [simple StackBlitz example](./examples/simple)

 ```tsx
 import {